themegosh/Exam-Scheduler/README.md

 The easiest thing to do is follow this guide  https://help.github.com/desktop/guides/contributing/committing-and-reviewing-changes-to-your-project/

 One thing that is important though often overlooked, is the Commit Message.
 Writing something here helps others understand what changes have been made.
 This should be a short descriptive sentance, and will likely be seen by Alireza when hes grading.

+Don't forget to Sync after making commits.
+Otherwise your changes remain on your local copy.

 ####Resolving Commit Conflicts
 Git Commit Conflicts can occur when multiple people are making changes to the repository at the same time and have changed the code in a way that may overlap which results in Git not knowing what lines to overwrite.
 If this occurs, you should see a message that contains the file in conflict.
 When you open the mentioned file, you should see something that resembles this which indicates a conflict: